jsreport/docs/docs/xlsx.md

 #### xlsxChart

-Create a chart inside the desktop Excl application and use `xlsxChart` helper call inside the chart title.
+Create a chart inside the desktop Excel application and use `xlsxChart` helper call inside the chart title.

 The helper call in a title can look like this: